Fast and Furious French: 6 Resources for Learning French Quickly in the Car

 6 Awesome Tools to Learn French in the Car

 One Day French is a travel CD created for beginners, packed full of useful phrases, quick fire words and French essentials.
 Centered around one day, the CD is ideal for students who are looking for an accessible introduction to the French language, or are planning a visit to the country in the future.
 Based around the story Andy as he learns French from a fellow passenger on a flight, One Day French is entertaining, accessible and very manageable.
-You can pick up the course through Amazon, retailing at around $11.

 Useful words and key phrases